grammy-jiang/scrapy-pipeline-mongodb/README.rst

 A list of the indexes defined in this setting will be created when the spider is open.

-If the index has already existed, there will be no warning or error raised.
+If the index has already existed, the warning or error will be suspended.

 MONGODB_PROCESS_ITEM
 --------------------

-To highly customize to interact with MongoDB, this pipeline provide a setting to define the function `process_item`.
-And with this package, there is one default
+This pipeline provides a setting to define the function ``process_item``, which can help to customize the way to interact with MongoDB.
+With this package there is one default function provided: calling the method ``insert_one`` of ``collection`` to save the item into MongoDB, then return the item.

-function: just call the method `insert_one` of the collection to save the item into MongoDB, then return the item.
+If a customize method is provided to replace the default one, please note the behavior should follow the requirement which is clearly written in the scrapy

-If a customize is provided to replace the default one, please note the behavior should follow the requirement which is clearly written in the scrapy documents:
+documents:

 `Item Pipeline — Scrapy 1.4.0 documentation`_